inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 **Dremel**
 <br>
-- Dremel is the query execution structure.
+- Dremel is the query execution engine.
 - When dremel receives a query, it understands how to subdivide the query into a tree structure.
 - The "mixers" in Dremel receive the modified query, further dividing it into subsets of queries assigned to the leaf nodes.
 - The leaf nodes in Dremel are responsible for actually executing the individual queries and performing any necessary operations.